Faculty

 A professor at Manhattan School of Music since 1984, Dr. Green has given courses here in ethnomusicology, jazz composition, music history, and the humanities.
 He received his PhD from New York University with a musicological thesis on the late vocal music of Haydn and Mozart.
 In composition, Dr. Green is largely self-taught; in the field of aesthetics his most important teacher was the renowned philosopher Eli Siegel.

-As a guest lecturer in musicology, Dr. Green has done extended residencies at notable academic institutions here and abroad, including in Buenos Aires (at the Pontifical University of Argentina), and Zagreb (the Academy of Music).
+As a guest lecturer in musicology, Dr. Green has done scholarly residencies at many notable academic institutions here and abroad, including in Buenos Aires (at the Pontifical University of Argentina), Zagreb (the Academy of Music), and Melbourne (Monash University).
 Editor of China and the West: The Birth of a New Music (Shanghai Conservatory Press) and The Cambridge Companion to Duke Ellington, he has also guest edited and contributed to special numbers of the Journal of Musicological Research (on Haydn) and the Journal of Popular Music History (on Bernard Herrmann).

 Edward Green’s own music is available on several labels, including Albany Records (Concerto in C for Trumpet and Orchestra), Arizona University Recordings (Concerto for Alto Saxophone and Strings), and North/South Consonance Records (Concertino for Piano and Chamber Orchestra).
-Bridge Records is releasing a CD of Dr. Green’s chamber music in 2018.
-Among his compositional honors are first prize in the International Kodály Composers Competition for his Brass Quintet; a Delius award for his Genesis Variations for solo guitar; in 2017 the Orquesta del Congreso Nacional in Paraguay awarded him the Carlos Lara Bareiro Prize for Instrumental Symphonic Composition for his Symphony in C.
+Among his compositional honors are first prize in the International Kodály Composers Competition for his Brass Quintet and a Delius award for his Genesis Variations for solo guitar.
+In 2017 the Orquesta del Congreso Nacional in Paraguay awarded him the Carlos Lara Bareiro Prize for Instrumental Symphonic Composition for his Symphony in C. Recent commissions include his Symphony in E-flat for Wind Ensemble (a consortium of several leading American university bands).
+In 2023 it received its Australian premiere with the Heidelberg Winds under the direction of Stephen Carpenter.

 Email This Page